Taking Control Of Your Emotions

 Even though the contact might feel stressful, it can actually be an encouraging sign that there's still time to take charge, respond thoughtfully, and set up an affordable plan.

 When you receive regular communication, it means the creditor is still actively working with you.
-This is actually better than silence, which could suggest they've escalated the matter to more serious action.
+This can sometimes be preferable to reduced contact, although how an account is handled may vary by situation.

 Limit Your Contact Information: Taking Back Control